 - Copy of F-1 Visa.

 - Submit Application to USCIS (do not use the online form)

-*Your application must be received by USCIS within 25 days of the signature on your I-20 recommending post-completion OPT.
+*Your application must be received by USCIS within 30 days of the IS Advisor signature on the Form I-20..
 If the application does not reach the service center in time, your request will be denied.
 If you think your application may not arrive within this timeframe, contact OGS for a new I-20 prior to mailing.

 Once USCIS approves your employment authorization, you will receive an Employment Authorization Document (EAD) card.
 You cannot begin work until you have received your EAD card which explicitly states the dates you are authorized to work.
 If you do not have a Social Security Number (SSN), you will need to apply for one as soon as your EAD start date is valid.